ModernHumanAnatomy/MHACapstone/docs/capstone-proposal-guidelines.md

 A **specific aim** is a concise statement within a research proposal that clearly outlines the primary goal or objective of a study, that details what you intends to achieve.

 You should have at least two specific aims.
-State each Aim as a single statement, as follows:
+State each Aim as a single bullet point, as follows:

-!!! example "How to state your Specific Aims"
+!!! example "State your Specific Aims as bullet points"

     We will test this hypothesis with the following specific aims:

     - **Specific Aim 1**: *your Specific Aim 1*
     - **Specific Aim 2**: *your Specific Aim 2*